hashicorp/field-workshops-terraform/docs/slides/index.md

 You make a slide a title slide by including `class: title`.

 ---
-name: terraform-workshops
+name: terraform-workshops-slides
-# Terraform Workshops
+# Terraform Workshops Slides
-### This repository contains Terraform workshops.
+### This directory contains slides for Terraform workshops.
 * They are organized by cloud.
 * Workshops for each cloud are organized by type:
   1. Terraform OSS